Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Expressing Connectivity: -roads and -cuts

 \begin{lemma} \cite{EdJo1973} The {\sc Minimum Weight X-Join Problem} can be solved in time $O(n^3)$. \end{lemma}

-A solution to the {\sc Minimum Weight X-Join Problem} can be obtained as follows: Create a graph with vertex set $X$.
+{Let us briefly recall the proof of Lemma \ref{lem:XJoin}.} Create a graph with vertex set $X$.
 For any two vertices $u,v \in X$, create an edge $uv$ of weight equal to the minimum weight of a path between $u$ and $v$ in $G$.
 Find the minimum weight perfect matching in this graph.
 Then the weight of this matching is the weight of an $X$-join, and an $X$-join can be found by taking the paths corresponding to edges in the matching.

 The above remark shows that if $G$ has a $t$-road, then we can solve the {\sc BCPP} in polynomial time.
 In general, $G$ may not have a $t$-road.
 However, given a solution $D$ to the BCPP on $(G,w,t)$, the undirected version of $D$ must have a $t$-road (indeed, $D$ itself is a $t$-road).
 Therefore if we can correctly guess the part of a solution corresponding to a $t$-road, and amend $G$ using this partial solution, the rest of the problem becomes easy.
 The following definition and lemmas allow us to restrict such a guess to the places where there are small cuts that prevent a $t$-road from existing.